hirenj/node-clustal/README.md

 ## About Clustal omega

-All the hard work for doing sequence alignment comes from [http://www.clustal.org/omega/](Clustal Omega).
+All the hard work for doing sequence alignment comes from [Clustal Omega](http://www.clustal.org/omega/).

 ## Building binaries for your own platform